jonifreeman/ajatusasana.fi/en/index.markdown

 What is the natural rhythm of my life?
 Would it be possible to live my life in sync and in unison with other people’s rhythms?
 What about with the rhythms of the ICT-based economy and working life?
-How can I get back in touch with my creativity?
+How could I get back in touch with my creativity?
 How and when do I know that I am moving in the right direction?
 How can I accomplish my true self, and at the same time be a full-fledged member of society, work life, communities and family?